Mother’s Day Inspiration in the Cottage Garden

 green star tulips

 This tulip is by far my favorite because of how unique it is.
-The “Greenstar” variety has two layers of alternating petals the shade of Granny Smith Apples, and white outer edges point that bend like a court jester’s hat.
+The “Greenstar” variety has two layers of alternating petals, the shade of Granny Smith Apples, and white outer edges that point like a court jester’s hat.

 The timing is perfect for lilacs, which are in full bloom around the first past of May for us here in the Pacific Northwest, gardening zone 8B.